 We strongly advise any Australians that may be in any part of the Central African Republic to depart as soon as possible by commercial means.
 If you require consular assistance you should contact the Australian Embassy in Paris +33 1 4059 3300 or the 24-hour Consular Emergency Centre in Canberra on +61 2 6261 3305.
 See under Where to get help for further information.

-If you do, against our advice, choose to remain in the Central African Republic, you should exercise extreme caution and avoid all large gatherings, protests and demonstrations as they may turn violent.
+If you do, against our advice, choose to remain in the Central African Republic, you should take all precautions and stay in a safe place with sufficient stocks of food and water..

 Armed groups have been active across the country and many areas outside the capital are lawless.
 Foreigners, including aid workers, have been killed.
 The security situation is particularly dangerous in border areas.

 The Ugandan Lord’s Resistance Army (LRA) has made periodic incursions in the southeast of the Central African Republic, especially Haut-Mbomou province.
 Many people have been killed and thousands more have fled the region.
 Civilians continue to be targeted by the LRA in attacks.